THE POLAR BEAR From Nanook of the North to Knut the Baby Polar Bear

 Of Polar Bears.
 As the Water Rises, Their Prospects Fall.

-You may have heard of Senator Nicole Eaton’s recent suggestion to re-designate Canada’s National Animal from the industrious Beaver to the mighty Polar Bear.
+You may have heard of Senator Nicole Eaton’s recent suggestion to re-designate Canada’s National Animal!
+From the industrious Beaver to the mighty Polar Bear.
 It’s a cultural change with which I heartily agree!
 The Polar Bear should be Canada’s National Animal.
 Polar Bears rock!

 From the early portrayals of savage Nanook (the native Inuit word for “Sea Bear”) to the latest protests by animal rights activists over the treatment of orphan polar bear cub Knut in the Berlin Zoo, our concepts of the giant white bear of the Arctic have changed.

-Here, from Dr. Jeffrey Lant, is a stirring Guest Blog on our true National Animal: “Of Polar Bears.
-As the Water Rises, Their Prospects Fall.”
+Here, from Dr. Jeffrey Lant, is a stirring Guest Blog on our true National Animal:

 What music is appropriate for the undoubted decline and possible demise of one of the grandest creatures on earth — Ursus maritimus — the Polar Bear?